edgeimpulse/edge-impulse-ffi-rs/README.md

 ## Example: Image Inference

 See `examples/ffi_image_infer.rs` for a complete example of loading an image, preprocessing, running inference, and printing results for both classification and object detection models.

+For audio classification, see `examples/ffi_audio_infer.rs` for detailed instructions on processing WAV files and running audio inference.

 ## Troubleshooting Automated Downloads